 On Friday night, the Thunderbirds picked up a big two points against the Beavers, defeating them by a score of 8-5 at the John Rhodes Community Centre.

 The win also moved the Thunderbirds three points ahead of the Beavers in the West Division standings.

 “One of our goals coming into this weekend was to beat this team,” said Thunderbirds rookie forward Camaryn Baber.
 “Getting the first win tonight was huge.”

-The Thunderbirds scored five of their eight goals on the power play on Friday night.
+During Friday night’s game, the Thunderbirds scored five of their eight goals on the power play.

 “Our discipline and not taking any stupid penalties helped us tonight,” continued Baber.
 “We’ve been working on our power play a lot in practice and it definitely helped us out.”

 Thunderbirds rookie forward Camaryn Baber, who entered Friday night’s contest second in team scoring, recorded his first career hat trick.

 The 16 year old scored twice on the power play and had an empty net goal with just 35 seconds left in the third period.

 “It was definitely another happy moment for me this year, but I’m definitely more happy for helping the team get the win,” concluded Baber.